fhoudebert/mogichex/README.md

 [Tabulon](https://github.com/fhoudebert/tabulon) and
 [joclymatch](https://github.com/fhoudebert/joclymatch) use, over the very same match files — a Tabulon player joins a match hosted here without changing anything on their side, chat included.
+(A joclymatch *server* keeps its own match files: a game is played on one relay or the other.)
 It is a translator, not a second store: the game actions are handed to `match.php`, which stays the only thing that touches a match file.